 The judge overruled the objection and Lauren Salzman’s testimony that she was being “groomed” was accepted – presumably because she had now been deprogrammed and so knew what she was talking about.

 Since when do eyewitnesses need to undergo deprogramming to radically re-interpret their experiences in order for them to testify properly?

-Over and over, you’ll find the deprogrammed witnesses in the Raniere trial all repeating the same anti-cult tropes – usually a 180 degree viewpoint from when they experienced them.
+Over and over, you’ll find the deprogrammed witnesses in the Raniere trial all repeating the same anti-cult tropes – usually a 180 degree opposite interpretation from when they had their ‘cult’ experience.

 This study of 154 adults who were former members of minority religions shows that anticult movement deprogramming severely effects the ways in which an ex member views and interprets their own past experience.
 What used to be therapeutic and inspiring while in the ‘cult’, after anticult deprogramming, becomes toxic, diseased and even criminal in their minds.

 Reconstructing the “Cult” Experience: Post-Involvement Attitudes as a Function of Mode of Exit and Post-Involvement Socialization